Vallek/vallek/README.en-EN.md

 [RUSSIAN VERSION](README.md)

-I work in **frontend** and **education**.
-I create modern, responsive web UI and care about usability, accessibility and best practices.
-I lean more towards front-of-the-frontend developing CSS layouts.
-I prefer native technologies and static site builders for my pet projects.
-But I'm always ready to learn other skills and tools.
+I work in **web dev, frontend and education**.
+I freelance, teach and create educational projects.
+I care about usability and best practices.
+I aim to make modern, responsive web ui.
+I create courses, live lectures and other educational materials and also do consulting.

-I love to share my knowledge and help others to overcome various difficulties.
-I create courses, live lectures and other educational materials.
-My projects often touch both on education and web development.
-I also do consulting.

-I like to scrutinize things, find problems and ways to fix them.

-My goal is to create user experience of high quality.
-In the future I'm planning to create my own web education organization.
-I'm also interested in everything about ui design, optimizing and planning work.
+My goal is to create web experience of high quality.
+I love to teach students same principles and help them to overcome various difficulties.
+I like to improve things and solve problems effectively.
+I'm also interested in everything about ui/ux, web design and work planning.

 You can learn more about me on my [💎portfolio💎](https://vallek.github.io/).